dawn-infra-labs/dawn-secure-transport/architecture/ai-routing-architecture.md

 - application‑level traffic classification
 - behavioral analysis

-Static routing strategies cannot survive in such environments.
+Static routing strategies cannot remain reliable in such environments.
-A resilient circumvention system must adapt continuously, learning from failures and adjusting routing decisions in real time.
+A resilient communication system must adapt continuously, learning from failures and adjusting routing decisions in real time.

-The AI Routing Engine provides this adaptability.
+The Intelligent Routing Engine provides this adaptability.

 ---